Skip to main content

 docsdocs3003

-After the processes are up, run bun run dev:smoke:web in another terminal.
+Use this focused PM2 path when you only want the browser surfaces.
+After those surfaces are up, run bun run dev:smoke:web in another terminal.
 It reruns the web doctor, then checks that the client, admin, docs, and Storybook respond on their local ports.

 Full stack